Alexander Von Humboldt Foundation - German Chancellor Fellowship

 During their stay in Germany, the German Chancellor Fellows usually pursue research-based, self-developed projects in the areas mentioned above at host institutions.
 They are supervised by hosts in Germany who they select themselves and who have the necessary level of expertise to mentor the respective research topics.
 The projects should not only be of social significance, but should also have a long-term, publicly-visible impact.
 They should also be conducive to advancing fellows’ career development.
 During their stay in Germany, fellows will be able to expand their specialist knowledge and gain new international experience whilst enhancing their intercultural skills and thus enabling them to develop into successful leaders.

-the applicant must be a national of the United States, the Russian Federation, The People’s Republic of China, Brazil or India
+the applicant must be a national of the United States, South Africa, The People’s Republic of China, Brazil or India

 Bachelor’s or equivalent academic degree completed less than twelve years before the beginning of the fellowship (1 October of the year following application)

 the applicant must work in a field such as politics, business, media, administration, society or culture and have demonstrable initial leadership experience

 German or English language skills

 • significance of fellowship for further career development